 The distributors in Vemma's MLM talked about "building a team" too.
 In August the FTC got a court of law to shut them down for being a pyramid scheme.
 It's a long, complicated story, but the upside is that the FTC allowed Vemma to operate with a compensation plan that requires salesmen to be salesmen, not recruiters of a pyramid scheme.
 The result has been nothing less than disastrous for Vemma which looks to be losing money and almost out of business.

-Rodan and Fields touts a great rate which coincides with their switch to MLM.
+Rodan and Fields touts a great growth rate which seems to coincide with their switch to MLM.
 Now that I've seen what taking away the pyramid scheme does to Vemma, it makes me look at Rodan and Fields' growth in a whole new light.

 Rodan and Fields' Misleading Euromonitor Claim